mainmatter/playbook/development-process/README.md

 ### Roles

-Our process works with flat project teams without dedicated project managers.
+Our development process works with flat project teams without dedicated project managers.
 For any given iteration, one of the team members (a designer or engineer) will take on the role of _"Iteration Lead"_ who is responsible for planning the iteration and ensuring smooth execution.
 This is a rotating role so that every member of the team will assume it every once in a while (unless they opt out).

 Making the iteration lead a rotating role ensures that all team members hear the perspectives of all project stakeholders and do not get stuck in only